NorthernMan54/homebridge-alexa/Installation.md

 This plugin requires the usage of cloud services to link your Amazon Alexa Account to the plugin.
 Please create an account at https://www.homebridge.ca/.
 The account details will be needed as part of plugin configuration and for linking the Homebridge smart home skill.

+Please ensure that you validate the email address you entered.

 ## Install and Configure the Plugin

 ### Installation in Homebridge UI